Hung Up: Background and release

 "We get so many requests from people wanting to use our tracks but we normally say 'no'.
 This is only the second time we have given permission.
 We said 'yes' this time because we admire Madonna so much and always have done.
 She has got guts and has been around for 21 years.
 That is not bad going."

 The song premiered in September 2005, during a television advertisement for Motorola's ROKR mobile phone.
 The advertisement featured Madonna and other artists jammed in a phone booth.
 On October 17, 2005, the song made its premiere during a live ten-minute radio interview between Ryan Seacrest and Madonna.
 It was also made available as a master ringtone with various mobile service providers.
 "Hung Up" was sent to mainstream radio in the United States on October 18.
 The song was added to episodes of CSI: Miami and CSI: NY on November 7 and 9, 2005, respectively.
 While promoting Confessions on a Dance Floor, Madonna played both "Hung Up" and the next single "Sorry" at Luke & Leroy's nightclub in Greenwich Village, where she was invited by Junior Sanchez to perform briefly as the DJ, mixing the two songs.
 Regarding her decision to release the song for digital download, Madonna said: "I'm a businesswoman.
 The music industry has changed.
 There's a lot of competition, and the market is glutted with new releases – and new 'thises and thats'.
 You must join forces with other brands and corporations.
 You're an idiot if you don't."

 Music structure and lyrics

-Musically, "Hung Up" is a dance-pop, disco, nu-disco and electro song.
+Musically, "Hung Up" is a dance-pop, disco, nu-disco, electro and Hi-NRG song, with a fluffy, candy-coated aesthetic and tone.
 According to The New York Times, the song has vaguely familiar hooks, sustained overlays of the string arrangement and acoustic guitar enfolding the music to create a haze-like sound.
+The instant familiarity of the sampled music is changed by Stuart Price and Madonna by adding a chugging groove and a chorus which singles it out as an independent song.

 Billboard described the music as frothy, nonsensical and joyous.
-The instant familiarity of the sampled music is changed by Stuart Price and Madonna by adding a chugging groove and a chorus which singles it out as an independent song.
+Alexis Petridis from The Guardian, who also called the song "joyous", wrote it "could theoretically have been more camp, but only with the addition of Liza Minnelli on backing vocals and lyrics about Larry Grayson's friend Everard."

+The dance music sound of the song was described as a combination of pulsing and wistful, its genre variably called "full-on dance, dark, disco, fun, big" and "triumphant jazzercise".
 Alongside the ABBA sample, Rolling Stone said that the song also incorporates elements of Madonna's older songs like "Like a Prayer" and "Holiday" and features fleeting quotes from bands like S.O.S. and the Tom Tom Club.
+Thomas Inskeep of Stylus Magazine wrote it had the same modus operandi of being designed for "sweaty up-all-night dancing", but without the sleeve of "Physical Attraction" or "Burning Up".